Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 All of the aforementioned shaders rely on optifine.

-I hope you enjoy your time with better vanilla and thank you for checking it out!
+I hope you enjoy your time with Vanilla Renewed and thank you for checking it out!
 If you have any questions or suggestions be sure to post them here or message me on discord Xanthus#3862 or email us on VanillaRenewed@pm.me